top of page

 • Registered Behavior Technician (RBT) Training – Educating staff on best practices for managing behavioral challenges.

-• Medication Administration Training – Enhancing staff capability to assist with medical needs.
+• Medication Administration Training – Enhancing staff’s capability to assist with medical needs.

 By equipping staff with better training, St. Elizabeth’s ensures that participants receive both compassionate and skilled care.